 So if you’re borrowing a car for the trip, getting a short term European car insurance is the simplest and often cheapest way to get cover to drive a new vehicle.
 You won’t have to worry about adjusting any existing insurance which can take a lot of time, effort and could see the vehicle owner’s premiums increase.
 It also protects the vehicle owners No Claims Bonus if you have an accident while driving their vehicle.

 You can then adjust the start time, date and duration of your policy to best suit your needs.
-Be sure to select the ‘European Cover’ add-on from our additional extras menu to make sure you’re covered to drive abroad.

 It takes just minutes to get a short term European insurance quote and then the policy documents are emailed to you instantly, so whenever you’re heading off on your drive across the continent, your policy will be ready to go.